wkeese/dui/docs/architecture.md

 The advantages of using code generation rather than building from an AST are:

 * running the generated code is 3x faster
-* in a build, there's no library code needed besides the generated code
 * allows for the template to embed arbitrary javascript without needing our own javascript parser (essentially a subset of Esprima), and without needing to call `eval` at runtime